city4dys/city4dys.github.io/citizen_science.md

 ---
 layout: page
-title: Citizen Science in City4dys
+title: Ten principles of Citizen Science
 permalink: /citizen-science/
 ---

-# How the ten principles of Citizen Science are implemented in this project
+This document describes how the ten principles of Citizen Science are implemented in this project.

 ## 01

-*Citizen science projects actively involve citizens in scientific research.
-Citizens can act as contributors, collaborators, or as project leader and have a meaningful role in the research project.*
+***Citizen science projects actively involve citizens in scientific research.
+Citizens can act as contributors, collaborators, or as project leader and have a meaningful role in the research project.***

 All the stages of the projects will be carried out by citizens.
 There will be four roles into the team: